 - Year In Review emails

 Whether you’re sending a Happy New Year email to clients, customers, colleagues or friends, there’s plenty of inspiration here to make your message beautiful and bright.
-Scroll on to see our examples!Most New Year’s emails fall into one of four categories: Personal notes, promotions, short and sweet messages or year in review emails.
-Click To Tweet
+Scroll on to see some examples or head over to the template catalog to browse new year email templates and quickly design the perfect message for your New Year campaign.

 #1.
 New Year emails with a personal tone